Setup

 This will ensure the your setup won't crash on startup due to Mine Mine no Mi's mixins.

-You only need one of them, either modrinth or curse, you do not need to setup both.
+You only need one of them, either modrinth, curse or local, you do not need to set them all up.

 modrinth maven